PO Box 533, Sydney, NSW 2000, Australia

 A good weed barrier should last at least five years and up to twenty years or more.
 The finest weed barrier choices are designed to withstand wear and tear and wet and sunny weather.
 This prevents them from tearing readily underfoot and from breaking down after a season of rain or exposure to bright sunshine.

 Make sure to think about the right thickness for the project.
 A thick barrier, for example, is a lasting choice for a gravel pathway, but it may be too wide for a vegetable or flower garden.
-In the latter case, a thinner, more permeable weed barrier, even though it is less lasting, maybe a preferable choice.
+In the latter case, a thinner, more permeable weed barrier, even though it is less lasting, may be a preferable choice.

 Size Of The Roll

-The majority of weed barriers come in easy-to-transport and-use rolls.
+The majority of weed barriers come in easy-to-transport and use rolls.
 The fabric size of a weed barrier roll should be visible, so you can determine how much ground it can cover.
 For regions that require many pieces of weed barrier fabric, be sure to allow for an 8-inch overlap.

 Eco-Friendly